JuanIrache/p5-holoplay/README.md

 - See how we can use p5 frameCount, frameRate, etc.
 - Test on multiple devices, browsers, etc.
 - Use mathematically correct formula for _adaptSize_

+## About

+If you liked this you might like some of my [other projects](https://prototyping.barcelona).